 - Company terms of service or privacy policy - Company security guide

 P16.
-Encryption of user communication and private content (Internet, software, and device companies)
+Encryption of user communication and private content (internet and mobile ecosystem companies)

 The company should encrypt user communication and private content so users can control who has access to it.